-The certificate is recommended for students engaged in research and promotion of increased global awareness, promoting globalization in business, serving humanitarian needs through Non-Governmental Organizations, involved in private sector relief and development efforts, or working in Christian missions.
+The seven courses comprise a 21-credit-hour course of study designed to promote proficiency in specific competencies required to do effective work in the global community.
+The certificate is recommended for students engaged in research and promotion of increased global awareness, promoting globalization in business, serving humanitarian needs through NGOs, getting involved in private sector relief and development efforts, or working in Christian missions.